Employer of Record

 Personal Income Tax Rates

-As of January 1, 2013, personal income tax rates in Greece vary depending on the income source, including employment, pensions, and rental income.
-The legislation that came into effect on May 8, 2016, introduced significant reforms in individual income taxation as part of a broader pension reform initiative.
+Personal income tax rates in Greece vary depending on the income source, including employment, pensions, business income, and rental income.

 Tax Scale for Employment Income, Pensions, and Business Profits